awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lcc-debug.md

 There is a Lifecycle Configuration timeout limitation of 5 minutes\.
 If a Lifecycle Configuration script takes longer than 5 minutes to run, Studio throws an error\.

 To resolve this error, ensure that your Lifecycle Configuration script completes in less than 5 minutes\.

+To help decrease the run time of scripts, try the following:
++ Cut down on necessary steps\.
+For example, limit which conda environments to install large packages in\.
++ Run tasks in parallel processes\.
++ Use the `nohup` command in your script\.